macieklad/monoplate/README.md

   - [ ] Renaming example `acme` names
   - [ ] Getting started
   - [ ] Explanation for each used tool with best practices
+  - [ ] Hoisting configuration and why it matters to build packages (workspace:\* dependency resolving and externalisation)
 - [x] Thanks